vitaliy-svyrydov/unique.com/README.md

 cp .env.example .env
 ```

-Creat DB(and write the name, username and password to a file .env)
+Creat DB(and write the name, username and password to a .env file )

 When done, you need to execute the following commands in the directory:
 - `php artisan key:generate`